oddaaron00/bug-tracker/README.md

 - URI: The URI of the Mongo database
 - PORT: The API port

-Next, edit `setupEnvironment.bat` and change the file paths so they are accurate for your situation.
+Next, edit `setupEnvironment.bat` and change the file paths so they are accurate for your setup.
 Then run the .bat file to start both the client and the API.